 Product: The product that you create must fit into the package that you have chosen but there are many other things to consider when choosing a package for your product.
 Think about the rules and regulations that govern the product you are bringing to market.
 Some additional questions to consider here are: Does the package display the components of the product in the way that you would like?
 Does the package support the message that you are attempting to relay to the market?
 Does the package protect the product that is inside?

-Place: When developing a product it is important to think about where the product is going to be sold.
+Place: When developing a product, it is important to think about where the product is going to be sold.
 Are you planning on having an online store or are you planning on selling in retail outlets, or both?
 The packaging you have chosen should keep the product safe and promote efficient shipping while it is being transported.
-In addition, think about how the packaging that is chosen and if it supports an eye-catching display in a brick and mortar store or on a website.
+In addition, think about how the packaging that is chosen.
+Does it support an eye-catching display in a brick-and-mortar store or on a website?